hashicorp/terraform-provider-azurerm/website/docs/r/managed_disk.html.markdown

 * `public_network_access_enabled` - (Optional) Whether it is allowed to access the disk via public network.
 Defaults to `true`.

+* `purchase_plan` - (Optional) A `purchase_plan` block as defined below.
+Purchase Plan is used for establishing the purchase context of any 3rd Party artifact through Marketplace.

 For more information on managed disks, such as sizing options and pricing, please check out the [Azure Documentation](https://docs.microsoft.com/en-us/azure/storage/storage-managed-disks-overview).

 ---